puupee/puupee-api-go/docs/MessageApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiApiAppMessageUnsubscribePostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUnsubscribeRequest struct via the builder pattern

 Name | Type | Description  | Notes